za9o/ReadySystem/README.md

 The html page uses javascript and jquery to call different GET and POST methods from the server.
 When both teams are ready, a pie timer will start counting [4], sounding the all ready after 10 seconds.

+There are a few error handling methods in the code, but it is far from complete here.
+There is a lack of a basic logging/debugging feature on the server Missing database row/colum checks on the server
+The arduino will sometimes at boot, cause the POST message to be sent, without the button being pressed.
+The javascript will throw an 500 error if the SQL database is not running. etc.

 References:
 [1] - https://github.com/CanTireInnovations/esp8266-arduino-rest-client